This 1970 Buick Skylark GS-455 convertible is one of 67 originally equipped

 Oil starvation problems at the rear of the crankshaft plagued the 455 during

-extended high rpm use, explains Flickinger, so new lines were tapped to keep
+extended high rpm use, explains Flickinger, so new lines were tapped to

 the crank lubricated.
 A dry sump oil system and oil cooler were also added